Updated January 2020

 How do Morning Care and Extended Day work?

 Any camper may be enrolled in morning care and/or extended day, offered daily from 7:30 – 8:30 AM ($10) and 3:00 – 5:30 PM ($15).
 Parents may choose their dates and register for any number and combination of days.
 Extended day is supervised recreational time with activity choices including outdoor play (including garden and animal time in the afternoons), crafts, and quiet indoor games and activities.
 AM or PM care that is not used is not refundable or transferable.
 Space in Morning Care and Extended Day is limited – space is not guaranteed without pre-registration.

 What does my child need to bring to camp each day?

-- Packed lunch (with camper’s NAME on the OUTSIDE), in an insulated bag if necessary.
+- Packed lunch, in an insulated bag if necessary.
 Lunches are not refrigerated.

 - Wearing sneakers, boots, or closed toes sandals (no flip flops or slides/open backed shoes)